 Carson is a very small town located in the state of Washington.
-With a population of 2,338 people and two constituent neighborhoods, Carson is the 180th largest community in Washington.
+With a population of 2,323 people and just one neighborhood, Carson is the 203rd largest community in Washington.

-Carson is a blue-collar town, with 39.38% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Carson is a town of service providers, managers, and transportation and shipping workers.
-There are especially a lot of people living in Carson who work in management occupations (10.24%), food service (9.18%), and office and administrative support (7.59%).
+Carson is a blue-collar town, with 36.11% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Carson is a town of service providers, managers, and construction workers and builders.
+There are especially a lot of people living in Carson who work in food service (16.21%), management occupations (15.60%), and teaching (7.62%).

 Being a small town, Carson does not have a public transit system used by locals to get to and from work.

-The per capita income in Carson in 2018 was $25,132, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
-This equates to an annual income of $100,528 for a family of four.
+The per capita income in Carson in 2018 was $31,771, which is middle income relative to Washington and the nation.
+This equates to an annual income of $127,084 for a family of four.
 However, Carson contains both very wealthy and poor people as well.

 Carson is a somewhat ethnically-diverse town.
 The people who call Carson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carson residents report their race to be White, followed by Native American.
-Carson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.31% of the town’s residents.
-Important ancestries of people in Carson include German, English, Irish, Norwegian, and Scottish.
+Important ancestries of people in Carson include Irish, German, English, European, and Swedish.